OmarAshour02/Digits-recognition/README.md

-# Digits-recognition
+# Digits Recognition
-A program to predict a handwritten digit

-This project includes an example of how to use a trained neural network model to predict handwritten digits from an image using the MNIST dataset.
+This project is an implementation of a deep learning model for recognizing handwritten digits using the MNIST dataset.
+The model is built using Python and TensorFlow.

-Here's a brief explanation of what each section of the code does:

-The first section of the code imports the necessary libraries, including OpenCV, NumPy, TensorFlow, and Matplotlib.

-The next section of the code defines the neural network model to be used for predicting the handwritten digits.
-The model has three dense layers with ReLU activation and one softmax output layer.

-The next section of the code compiles the model with the SparseCategoricalCrossentropy loss function, the Adam optimizer, and the accuracy metric, and then trains the model on the MNIST dataset.

-After training the model, it is saved to a file named practical.model.

-The next section of the code defines a function named predict that takes an image as a string, converts it to grayscale, resizes it to (28, 28), inverts the image, and then normalizes it.
-The function then uses the trained model to predict the digit in the image and returns the predicted value.

-Finally, the code loads the trained model from the practical.model file and uses the predict function to make predictions on new images.

-Overall, this code demonstrates how to train a neural network model to recognize handwritten digits, save the model, and then use the model to make predictions on new images.
-The predict function can be used to integrate the trained model into a larger application for digit recognition.
+## Overview

+The **Digits Recognition** project aims to develop a machine learning model capable of accurately identifying handwritten digits.
+It utilizes a convolutional neural network (CNN) architecture to achieve high accuracy in digit recognition.

+## Features

+- Training a deep learning model to recognize handwritten digits.
+- Evaluating the model's accuracy on a test dataset.
+- Predicting digits in real-time using the trained model.
+- Visualizing sample predictions.

+## Prerequisites

+- Python 3.x
+- TensorFlow
+- NumPy
+- Matplotlib